DeMarcus Lawrence: 2021

 On September 16, 2021, Lawrence was placed on injured reserve after undergoing surgery for a broken fifth metatarsal in his foot.
 He was activated on December 2.
 He returned in Week 13.
 Against the Washington Football Team in Week 16, Lawrence had a 40-yard interception return for a touchdown in the 56–14 victory.
 In seven games, he finished with 21 total tackles, one interception, five passes defended, and two forced fumbles.

 2022

 On March 14, 2022, Lawrence agreed to a 3-year, $40 million contract extension with the Cowboys. $30 million of the contract was guaranteed, making Lawrence the first defensive end to have his contract guaranteed for seven straight seasons.
 In Week 5, against the Los Angeles Rams, he had a 19-yard fumble return for a touchdown in the 22–10 victory.
 He finished the 2022 season with 65 total tackles, three passes defended, and three forced fumbles in 17 games and starts.
 He was named as a Pro Bowler for his performance in the 2022 season.
+He was ranked 99th by this fellow players on the NFL Top 100 Players of 2023.

+2023

+Lawrence started all 17 games in the 2023 season.
+He finished with four sacks, 50 total tackles, six passes defended, and one forced fumble.
+He was named a Pro Bowler for the 2023 season.

+2024

+Lawrence recorded three sacks in the first four games of the 2024 season before suffering a foot injury which left him out of the remainder of the season.

+Seattle Seahawks

+On March 13, 2025, Lawrence signed a three-year, $42 million contract with the Seattle Seahawks.
+In Week 10 against the Arizona Cardinals, he returned two fumbles for touchdowns in the first half in a 44-22 win, earning NFC Defensive Player of the Week.